Xcodes-sudo/Silent-Disco-DevOps/README.md

 Access the application at [http://localhost:8081/](http://localhost:8081/).

 ### 5. Deploy to Kubernetes
-Apply the Deployment and NodePort Service manifests on your local cluster:
+Apply the deployment configuration to launch **2 replicas** managed by a Kubernetes Deployment and expose it via a NodePort Service:
 ```bash
 # Deploy manifests
 kubectl apply -f deployment.yaml